-NCEAS offers several VTC options, that also can serve as excellent audio conferencing options if you don't have (or turn off) your Webcam.
+NCEAS offers several VTC options which also can serve as excellent audio conferencing options if you don't have (or turn off) your webcam.

 In addition, for ad-hoc conferences with smaller numbers of participants, we recommend using either:

 both of which offer free, high-quality audio- and video- conferencing suitable for both personal and professional use.
 You can use your existing NCEAS Google Apps account, or sign up for free accounts on Skype and Google in a matter of minutes, and easily create your own ad-hoc conferences well-suited to small to medium groups up to 10 (Skype) or 15 (Google Hangouts) users.
 These two services enable individuals to initiate conference calls whenever they wish, without requiring advance scheduling through NCEAS staff.

 We are happy to assist you with any of the above technologies, and recommend that any remote participants test their systems in advance if they are unsure about performance and compatibility.
 Assistance can be found either by emailing firstname.lastname@example.org or email@example.com or seeing Thomas Hetmank in rm.
 333.

 NCEAS has two single-host (Organizer), 25 user maximum (6 video + 19 audio users) accounts for GoToMeeting.